-The following is a list of over 2 dozen court cases detailing how US Courts defeat offshore trusts.
+The following is a list of over 2 dozen court cases often cited to show US Courts defeating offshore trusts.
+Reviewed against their facts, none involves the failure of a properly structured offshore asset protection trust.
+Rather, each turned on the settlor’s retained control, fraudulent transfers, nondisclosure, or the absence of any trust at all.
 Click HERE for a list of law and precedent supporting our 541 Trust®

 In re Colburn 145 B.R.
 851 (Bkrpt E.D.
 Va.
 1992).
-(For failing to disclose offshore trust, debtor was denied a discharge and accused of fraud).
+(For failing to disclose offshore trust, debtor was denied a discharge and accused of fraud.
+The court nonetheless held that the creditor failed to prove the trust’s assets were property of the debtor or his estate.
+The discharge was lost to concealment and false oaths, not to any failure of the trust itself).

 Brown v.
 Higashi, (Bkrpt Ak.
 1995).
 (Assets of offshore trust included in bankruptcy estate.
-The court stated that “[t]he fact that the trusts were established in Belize, a country notorious for its anti-creditor policies…indicates an intent to hinder, delay or defraud on the part of the defendants”).
+The court stated that “[t]he fact that the trusts were established in Belize, a country notorious for its anti-creditor policies…indicates an intent to hinder, delay or defraud on the part of the defendants”.
+The transfers were fraudulent and self-settled, and Brown funded and kept complete control of U.S.-based assets the foreign trustee never held, not the failure of a properly structured trust, which vests the assets in an independent offshore trustee).

 In re Portnoy, 201 B.R.
 685 (S.D.N.Y.
-Bkrpt 1996) (Because of offshore money, discharge denied and debtor accused of fraud).
+Bkrpt 1996) (The court denied the debtor’s own summary-judgment motion, finding triable issues over discharge: he had made himself primary beneficiary, kept sweeping control (including the power to remove and replace the trustee), funded the trust as his guarantee was about to be called, and failed to disclose those retained rights, retained control and nondisclosure, not the failure of a properly structured trust).

 FTC v.
 Fortuna Alliance (1997) (FTC investigated a pyramid scheme and in doing so was able to get a U.S. District Court to issue arrest warrants to Debtors, who then repatriated millions from offshore accounts in Antigua.
-This case is often ignored by offshore trust promoters because it was settled out of court).
+No offshore trust was involved.
+The funds were corporate money held in an Antiguan bank account in the company’s name, repatriated as part of the settlemen.
+Thus, the case says nothing about offshore trusts).

 Riechers v.
 Riechers, 679 N.Y.S.
-2d 333 (1998) (Offshore trust assets included in marital estate for divorce purposes).
+2d 333 (1998) (Offshore trust assets included in marital estate for divorce purposes, but only through an in personam award against the settlor.
+The court accepted the Cook Islands trust as legitimate, disclaimed jurisdiction over its corpus, and never invaded or set aside the trust).

 Westrate v.
 Westrate (1998) (Husband accused of fraud and threatened with criminal penalties.
-Assets included in marital estate).

-In re Brooks, 217 B.R.
-98 (D.Conn.
-Bkrpt.
-1998) (Offshore trust disregarded and assets seized by US court).
+The case settled, the wife recovering $4.3 million from her husband and $2.5 million from his company, and the trust assets themselves were never touched).